treeverse/lakeFS/design/object-metadata-s3.md

 The content-type and the new metadata posted in multipart upload will be stored in our tracker.
 This information should be kept until the multipart complete is called and then the metadata is stored.

-In order to support content-type for all existing data, where there is no content-type set, our the gateway make sure that if nothing is set, the default content type will be used.
-This will not be reflected on the object information, as the data is alreay committed, but any future commit that include the object will also update the content-type.
+In order to support content-type for all old entries, the loaded entries will be set with default content-type if found missing.
+This will not be reflected on entry until an update to entry will be made, as the data is alreay committed, but any future commit that include the object will also update the content-type.

 Content-type can be added in two ways: